eligold/FlatBackup/README.md

 1. convert code to C++
 1. implement backup battery with smart charging and custom BMS
-1. smoothing upscale with ML
+1. smoothing upscale with ML using coral TPU
 1. ML object detection support to minimize power and storage use in sentry mode
 1. Bluetooth audio endpoint with autoconnect
 1. Apple CarPlay